LrsChrSch/Bachelor-App/readme.md

 - place a huggingface_token.txt in the ai/-folder and add a Huggingface access token to download the Llama-2 model (might need to apply for access)

-- all of the images used to train the custom image model are in the `model training images` folder.
+- all of the images used to train the custom image model and their descriptions are in the `model training images` folder.
 The model was trained using the following settings:

   | Name                    | Value         |
   | ----------------------- | ------------- |